rwydaegh/goliat/docs/api_reference.md

 def get_profiling_config(study_type: str) -> dict
 ```

-Gets the profiling configuration for a given study type.
+Gets the session-specific profiling configuration for a given study type.

+The profiling configuration is now stored in the `data/` folder with a unique session hash
+(e.g., `profiling_config_a1b2c3d4.json`), ensuring each study run has its own timing data.

 **Arguments**: